Particular/docs.particular.net/nservicebus/hosting/index.md

  * [Multi-Hosting Sample](/samples/hosting/multi-hosting/).

-### Accessing IBus
+### Accessing the bus

-At startup an instance of `IBus` is created and at shutdown it is disposed.
-Most usages of `IBus` will occur where the NServiceBus APIs are used.
+Most usages of the bus will occur where the NServiceBus APIs are used.
 For example [Handlers](/nservicebus/handlers/) and [Sagas](/nservicebus/sagas/).
-However there are other scenarios that may require an alternative approach.
+However there are other scenarios that may require an alternative approach where the user needs to directly access the bus from outside of the framework.

 #### Using a Container